 Enjoy your books this week!

-• Thanks so much!
-Good to hear the situation where you live has improved as well! 😊
+Thanks so much!
+Good to hear the situation where you live has improved as well! π

-18. Yay to freedom!
-Enjoy!!! πŸ˜€
+Yay to freedom!
+Enjoy!!! π

 These books look interesting – I might read one or two from the short list, and I’m quite curious about The Employees.

-• Haha, no hair picture this time around, surely if would scare away any visitors to my blog!
+Haha, no hair picture this time around, surely if would scare away any visitors to my blog!
 However, try to imagine a crossover between “the mad professor look” (hair going randomly in lots of different directions) and a 60s hippie hairstyle (long, natural and ungroomed).
 That’s pretty much it.
 But that look is gone now, and I’m back to normal (yay).

-19. Wooohoooooo!!!
+Wooohoooooo!!!
 FREEEEEEEEDOM!!!
 For me, it’s this Thursday coz I’ll be considered fully vaccinated!!!!!!!!!!
 And like you, SUSHI HERE I COMMMMME!!!
 And steak, and burgers,…take a breather from daily cooking!!
-I need at least a weekend lol been cooking everyday for the fam since the pandemic and I’m exhausted πŸ™ I’ve not heard of the shortlisted books, and for the reasons you listed, I don’t think I’ll be reading them too.
+I need at least a weekend lol been cooking everyday for the fam since the pandemic and I’m exhausted π I’ve not heard of the shortlisted books, and for the reasons you listed, I don’t think I’ll be reading them too.
 I’m still in search of a good book!
-The ARCs I’ve been reading aren’t very promising so far πŸ™ Enjoy your haircut!
-My hubby did mine ahahha πŸ˜€
+The ARCs I’ve been reading aren’t very promising so far π Enjoy your haircut!
+My hubby did mine ahahha π

-• That is so AMAZING!
+That is so AMAZING!
 Great that you are fully vaccinated and I hope you are enjoying not having to cook every day.
 I have been eating way too much food since we opened up and have enjoyed every minute of it.
 Today I had my hair cut and now look like a completely different person.
-I can’t believe you let your hubby do your haircut, I wouldn’t let anyone but a professional get anywhere near my hair! 😁
+I can’t believe you let your hubby do your haircut, I wouldn’t let anyone but a professional get anywhere near my hair! π

-• I used to be the same too!
+I used to be the same too!
 So at first I was very hesitant, but then gosh, it was getting just way tooooo long for me and unmanageable!
 Surprisingly, he did a rather good job!
-And now, I’m gonna continue to let him do it! πŸ˜€ More $$ for books!
+And now, I’m gonna continue to let him do it! π More $$ for books!
 Woot woot!
 LOL

-• More money for books sound like the perfect trade-off!
-Hope you will get some good ones for the money saved… πŸ˜€ I normally have an extremely short, textured pixie cut hairstyle and I’m afraid it’s too difficult to do for an amateur.
+More money for books sound like the perfect trade-off!
+Hope you will get some good ones for the money saved… π I normally have an extremely short, textured pixie cut hairstyle and I’m afraid it’s too difficult to do for an amateur.

-• ooooo!
+ooooo!
 That was me too!
 Before kids, mine was a really short pixie cut too and yes, no way am I gonna let anyone else handle that except a pro!
 I miss my pixie-cut days!

-• Yes, you are right, I do need a haircut at least every other month.
+Yes, you are right, I do need a haircut at least every other month.
 But it takes like 30 seconds to wash it, and it barely needs any styling, so I still think it’s worth it!

-20. Ooh, so exciting to see such high ratings for each of the four shortlisted Women’s Prize books you’ve read!
+Ooh, so exciting to see such high ratings for each of the four shortlisted Women’s Prize books you’ve read!
 I’m with you on rooting for Transcendent Kingdom, though I still have two books left to read so am trying to reserve a final opinion.
 I also liked hearing about your experience with The Employees- Ravn’s book is one I’ve had my eye on, though I tend not to get very far with the International Booker until I’m finished with the Women’s Prize… two very fun prizes that I’m always sad to see overlap!

 I am happy to hear you’re out of lockdown and having a good time- hope you’ll have a great rest of the week!

-• Haha, you are the sensible one, reserving a final opinion, before having read all of the books.
-I, on the other hand πŸ˜‰ Yes, I guess the International Booker may not get too much attention due to the overlap with the Women’s Prize.
+Haha, you are the sensible one, reserving a final opinion, before having read all of the books.
+I, on the other hand π Yes, I guess the International Booker may not get too much attention due to the overlap with the Women’s Prize.
 But I tend to have a “pick-and-choose” approach to longlists.
 I browse through them and if something catches my attention, I’ll pick 1-2 books to read.
 Having read four books from the Women’s Prize longlist is definitely some sort of record!

-21. I’m still yet to do anything other than go to my friend’s garden and she’s in my work bubble anyway!
+I’m still yet to do anything other than go to my friend’s garden and she’s in my work bubble anyway!
 Although we’ve had no cases in school since two weeks before the Easter holidays so fingers crossed!
 I’m just a bit wary because I work with a vulnerable child…

-• I can understand, you still have to be careful (well, I guess we all do) working with a vulnerable child.
+I can understand, you still have to be careful (well, I guess we all do) working with a vulnerable child.
 If the weather would just improve, sitting in a friend’s garden would be the perfect activity.
 Hopefully, most areas in the UK will soon be more or less Covid free and most people will have been vaccinated.
 Fingers crossed, this was our last lockdown!

-22. Congrats on finally gaining some freedom in the UK!
+Congrats on finally gaining some freedom in the UK!
 Must feel great after more than a year.
 Here we have been kinda open for a while now, though there are still some restrictions in place (like cafes only work if they have the outside area, clubs are still closed, etc).
 But vaccinations are going really well so I think that’s going to ease up soon too.
 Can’t wait, honestly!

-• It is GREAT!
+It is GREAT!
 Just back from the hair salon – I feel like a completely different person!
 (I definitely look like a completely different person…).
 Yeah, we still have to sit outside as well and the theatres and clubs haven’t reopened.
 But it is a huge difference compared to a complete lockdown.
-And hopefully it will get continuously better as vaccination programs continue. πŸ˜€
+And hopefully it will get continuously better as vaccination programs continue. π

-• Yes, that is very true.
+Yes, that is very true.
 It feels like a small luxury now going go the hair dressers or having a meal at a restaurant.
 In a way it’s a nice reminder to appreciate the small thing in life!

-• Great to hear, you’ve enjoyed it as well!
+Great to hear, you’ve enjoyed it as well!
 Piranesi was great fun and really unique.
 Perhaps, I could read Jones’ novel if I were in the right mood?
 I’m not sure.
 And you are definitely saving the best for last, if you haven’t read TK yet!
 It is so good!!